 Remote employment is becoming increasingly popular across the United States.
 Working from home gives employees a break from the constant office noise along with the opportunity to embrace a more flexible schedule that improves their work-life balance.
-Global Workplace Analytics recently reported that businesses would save an average of $11,000 per remote employee if they worked from home at least half of the time.
+In fact, remote work grew by 44% in the last five years.
 As more employers discover that remote opportunities don’t just benefit the employee, the popularity is expected to grow.

 In addition to the benefits remote employment offers businesses and their employees, it also opens the door to new struggles, and hurdles businesses need to learn to overcome.
 Contact centers especially struggle with how to train, manage, and engage agents properly.
 Since contact center agents interact with customers daily, it is essential that you create a plan and strategy for keeping at home agents engaged from afar.
 Otherwise, you risk poor performance, lost customers, and a damaged reputation.

 Here are eight tips to keep your at-home agents engaged and productive.